Muslim Walls of Madrid: Walled enclosures in Al-Andalus

 As Torres Balbás says, "Islamization was a uniform urban mold, the result of a way of life."
 For example, the finding of winding streets corresponds to a context in which defense is a fundamental necessity.

 With respect to the Walls, they fulfill several functions.
-Muslim cities have as core a medina, which include, among other buildings, the main mosque and the hammam.
-It is surrounded by a wall, from which are deducted the defensive, symbolic and administrative functions of the walled enclosure.
-In Madrid, similarly, the Walls were built to protect the fundamental area of the city -not only from external danger, but also from potential internal revolts in the suburbs (also possibly walled).
-The differentiation of spaces produced by the Walls, thanks to the gates -three in this case- also aided the implementation of taxes.
+Muslim cities have medinas at their cores, which include, among other buildings, the main mosque and the hammam.
+They are surrounded by walls, giving the area within defensive, symbolic and administrative functions.
+In Madrid, similarly, the walls were built to protect the city's core, not only from external danger, but also from internal revolts in the suburbs (also possibly walled).
+The differentiation of spaces produced by the walls, thanks to the gates - three in this case - also aided tax collection.

 Thus, the city was divided between the medina or center of religious and commercial life, and the rabad, the "populous neighborhoods outside the walls".
-From a planning point of view, the Walls promoted urbanism through its gates and its path: its gates because through it would run the streets of greater affluence and its layout because the neighborhoods would range around it.
+From a planning point of view, the walls promoted urbanism through both their gates and their path: the gates because through them ran the more heavily-trafficked streets and the layout because the neighborhoods would range around it.

-In this section we could also talk about different possibilities when building Walls, from the materials used to various designs to suit the terrain.
-However, there are many other models that serve as examples.
+Many examples show the different possibilities when building walls, from the materials used to various designs to suit the terrain.